-1) landing page
+1) Landing page

-2) view stats
+2) View stats

-Beginning with low-fidelity wireframes, I experimented with radial navigation menus and different card layouts.
+I began by sketching out some initial ideas on paper.
+I experimented with radial navigation menus and different card layouts.
 I also put together some real data to work with in order to better understand how content should be displayed.

 When I started experimenting with color, I initially struggled with the palette.
 I wanted to incorporate vectors, as well as establish a day-night contrast between the landing page and the sleep stats/charts, which can be seen in this mood board.
-I reached out to some UX designers for advice.

 As my visuals began to come together, the rest of the features started to take shape.
 I originally had multiple tabs at the top of the screen to toggle between daily, weekly, and monthly view.
 Figuring out user flows for this process started to get a bit complicated, so I took a step back to take another look at the calendar feature.
 I decided to rethink the monthly view, and swap the tab system for a calendar modal.